archlinux/aur/README.md

 ```

 ### Nginx
 1. You can use any HTTP server.
-Instructions are given for nginx.
+Instructions are given for Nginx.
-2. `sudo nano /etc/nginx/nginx.conf` and configure your nginx server.
+2. `sudo nano /etc/nginx/nginx.conf` and configure your Nginx server.
 You also need to create SSL keys.
 ```
 http
 {